-- o Corporate and individual performance weighted equally - o Corporate financial performance measures are balanced: profitability, loan quality and operating efficiency - o For ten Business Units, a portion of the STIP corporate performance measures are determined based on metrics specific to the unit's performance - Board of Directors also provides subjective evaluation related to achievement of the Bank's strategic business objectives - o All employees are eligible to participate - o For 2021, CoBank performed at or above maximum award levels on four corporate performance goals, and between the target and the maximum award level on one corporate performance goal. - For the ten Business Units, the corporate factor includes between two and four additional unit performance measures using metrics that may include transaction quality, transaction volume, and revenue and profitability, as appropriate.
-Business Units' performance varied within 6 percentage points of the overall corporate performance. - The Board of Directors retains the discretion to apply a ten percent subjective upward or downward modification to the corporate performance factor.
+- Corporate and individual performance weighted equally - o Corporate financial performance measures are balanced: profitability, loan quality and operating efficiency - o For nine Business Units, a portion of the STIP corporate performance measures are determined based on metrics specific to the unit's performance - Board of Directors also provides subjective evaluation related to achievement of the Bank's strategic business objectives - All employees are eligible to participate - o For 2022, CoBank performed at or above maximum award levels on three corporate performance goals, and between the target and the maximum award level on two corporate performance goals. - For the nine Business Units, the corporate factor includes between two and four additional unit performance measures using metrics that may include transaction quality, transaction volume, and revenue and profitability, as appropriate.
+Business Units' performance varied within 5 percentage points of the overall corporate performance. - The Board of Directors retains the discretion to apply a ten percent subjective upward or downward modification to the corporate performance factor.

 Short-term incentive payments are based on a combination of annual corporate and individual performance.
 The short-term incentive plan aligns the interests of shareholders and employees through the establishment of a balanced scorecard of bank-wide and, in certain cases, Business Unit financial results and strategic business objectives.
 Under the terms of the plan, a minimum return on active patron stock investment must be achieved for the plan year in order for a payout to be approved, ensuring that shareholders are rewarded first.
-The return minimum was 11 percent for the years ended December 31, 2019, 2020 and 2021.
+The return minimum was 11 percent for the years ended December 31, 2022, 2021 and 2020.